divviup/prio-server/docs/monitoring.md

 ## Configuration

 Most configuration is handled via Terraform, in the `monitoring` module.
+Individual environment configuration will typically set the `victorops_routing_key` variable to an appropriate value (e.g. a preconfigured routing key in Splunk for production/staging environments, most likely a bogus value for development environments) in the environment's `tfvars` file.

+Monitoring can be disabled by setting the `pushgateway` variable to the empty string.

 ### Alerting rules